JakubJanowski/hpmor/README.md

   - Lumos font kerning
   - Manual linebreaks in long chapter titles
   - Fancy headers, footers, and section breaks
+- Generated PDFs
+  - Outputs six PDF files for printing the story in six volumes
+  - A5 page size
+  - Bookmarks and unobtrusive links with hyperref
+  - Automatic chapter numbering restarts in each volume with ToC
+- Organized codebase
+  - LaTeX formatting code and macros is separate files and somewhat commented
+  - Separate .tex file for each chapter

 ## Files

 - `hpmor.tex` - the main file.
-- `hpmor-ebook.tex` - the ebook file.
+- `hpmor-ebook.tex` - the e-book file.
 - `layout/hp-format.tex` - mostly sets up memoir.
 - `layout/hp-markup.tex` - logical markup commands used in the text.
-- `chapters/` - one file per chapter, included from `hpmor.tex` and the individual volumes `hpmor-N.tex`.
+- `chapters/*.tex` - one file per chapter, included from `hpmor.tex` and the individual volumes `hpmor-N.tex`.
 - `spelling-list.txt` - a list of words used to spell-check the book.
-- `fonts/` - various fonts used.
+- `fonts/*` - various fonts used.
 - `latexmkrc` - configures latexmk to run LaTeX to build the PDFs.

 ## Building the book(s)